Elwinmage/ha-reefbeat-component/README.md

 # Hardware
 ReefLed:
-  - Test with the RESLED 160 but may work with 90 and 50 versions let me know.
+  - Test with the RESLED 160 and RSLED 115 (G2) but may work with 50,60,90,175 versions let me know.
-  - If you have the RESLED Gen2 you can contact me to add the support

 ReefMat:
   - Test with ReefMat 1200